Modern Retellings of Classic Novels

 Simultaneously sad and uplifting, Nora and Kettle are two teenage neighbors, each facing their own hardships.
 Kettle is a Japanese American orphan trying to survive after a period of internment.
 Despite his young age of 17, he’s determined to help other orphans.

-Nora has a much different life as the daughter of a prominent civil rights attorney.
-Everything looks privileged from the outside, but she endures abuse to protect her sister, Frankie, behind closed doors.
+Nora has a much different life from the daughter of a prominent civil rights attorney.
+Everything looks privileged from the outside, but she endures abuse to protect her sister Frankie behind closed doors.
 When Nora is nearly killed, her path crosses with Kettle’s, and they learn to lean on each other.

 Although this young adult novel is not exactly a retelling, it was very much inspired by Peter and Wendy in J.M.
 Barrie’s classic adventure novel, Peter Pan.